Fleckism/SecurityPlus/My linked notes/cryptographic.md

 A single hash function, symmetric cipher, or asymmetric cipher is called a **cryptographic primitive.**

 A complete [[cryptographic]] system or product is likely to use multiple cryptographic primitives, such as within a cipher suite.
 The properties of different symmetric/asymmetric/hash types and of specific ciphers for each type impose limitations on their use in different contexts and for different purposes.

+**Cryptographic systems** will use both symmetric and asymmetric encryption.